Sexual Assault and Sexual Misconduct Policy

 Norwich University Equal Opportunity Contact Persons

-For information on filing a complaint of sexual assault or sexual misconduct, discrimination or harassment on the basis of gender, gender identity, race, ethnicity, color, national origin, religion, disability, sexual orientation, age, genetic information, ancestry or place of birth, or veteran’s status, contact one of the following individuals:
+For information, counseling, or to file a complaint of discrimination or harassment on the basis of gender, gender identity, race, ethnicity, color, national origin, religion, disability, sexual orientation, age, genetic information, or veteran’s status, contact one of the following individuals:

 - Rowly Brucken, History, x2362, firstname.lastname@example.org